8 Best Overwater Bungalows in Bora Bora: Pros and Cons

 These wooden villas perch over the turquoise waters, where sea turtles, tropical fish and other sea life abound.

-And while you can pet stingrays, snorkel and go on jeep tours on the island, lazing about your overwater bungalow is actually one of the best things to do in Bora Bora!
+And while you can pet stingrays, snorkel and go on jeep tours on the island, one of the best things you can do in Bora Bora is simply soaking up the magic of your overwater bungalow.

 How do you get to Bora Bora?